-In this report, we reflect on the decision-making process and actions taken by a young higher education institution to the COVID-19 pandemic to continue teaching both undergraduate and postgraduate physiotherapy degree programs.
+In this report we reflect on the decision-making process and actions taken by a young higher education institution to the COVID-19 pandemic to continue teaching both undergraduate and postgraduate physiotherapy degree programmes.
 LUNEX University is unique in that it is the only higher education institute in Luxembourg to provide education in physiotherapy.
 The response to the global pandemic is further complicated as the majority of students commute across international borders to attend campus.
-Here we focus on three distinct challenges LUNEX staff faced to ensure continued and quality teaching was provided: 1) Response to country-wide and global shutdown; 2) Return to campus; and 3) Provision of Clinical Placements.
+We have focused on three distinct challenges LUNEX staff faced to ensure continued and quality teaching was provided: 1) Response to the country-wide and global shutdown; 2) Return to campus; and 3) Provision of clinical placements.
 We describe the decisions and actions to rapidly move to a blended learning format, and the strategic approach to incorporating simulated practice after restrictions were eased and a return to campus was possible.
-Initial observation suggests an improvement in student competency in practical skills as a result of the blended learning approach.
-Recommendations are provided to encourage the integration of blended learning for practical/clinical degree programs, like physiotherapy, where an emphasis is placed on simulated practice in classroom settings, underpinned by prior theoretical knowledge delivered online.
+Initial observation suggests improvement in student competency in practical skills as a result of the blended learning approach.
+Recommendations are provided to encourage the integration of blended learning for practical and clinical degree programmes, like physiotherapy, where an emphasis is placed on simulated practice in classroom settings, underpinned by prior theoretical knowledge delivered online.

 Keywords: blended learning; clinical education; professional training; coronavirus

-COVID-19 has initiated a schismatic shift in teaching approaches in higher education practical/clinical programs, like physiotherapy.
-The need to quickly revise teaching content that was traditionally delivered face-to-face on campus to quality online teaching material brought a number of unique challenges.
+COVID-19 has initiated a schismatic shift in teaching approaches in practical and clinical higher education programmes, like physiotherapy.
+The need to quickly revise teaching content, traditionally delivered face-to-face on campus, to quality online teaching material brought a number of unique challenges.
 Making a calculated decision to move to a blended or distance learning approach would have allowed for content to be carefully considered and designed to meet specific learning outcomes.
 Instead, these unusual circumstances dictated quick decisions that needed to be implemented to ensure students were not disadvantaged.
-In this report, we detail the challenges faced and the strategies implemented, including the decision-making processes, of a small private higher education institute in Luxembourg to continue teaching activities during the shutdown period.
+In this report we detail the challenges faced and the strategies implemented, including the decision-making processes, of a small private higher education institute in Luxembourg to continue teaching activities during the shutdown period.
 We also explain the process regarding the return to campus and subsequent teaching activities.

 LUNEX University was established in 2016 and specialises in health, exercise and sport.
-It is unique in being the only higher education institution in Luxembourg to offer physiotherapy training, and currently has approximately 400 students registered in the bachelor and master programs.
-The student body is diverse, with only 30% of students from Luxembourg itself, with the majority commuting across international borders, and further challenges incorporating differing rules in the neighbouring countries during the health crisis.
+It is unique in being the only higher education institution in Luxembourg to offer physiotherapy training, and currently has approximately 400 students registered in the bachelor and master programmes.
+The student body is diverse, with only 30% of students from Luxembourg itself and the majority commuting across international borders.
+This international composition further challenges incorporating differing rules in the neighbouring countries during the health crisis.

-While online learning in health professions has become more commonplace (George et al., 2014), there is debate regarding the quality and rigour of practical focused degree programs, like physiotherapy.
+While online learning in health professions has become more commonplace (George et al., 2014), there is debate regarding the quality and rigour of practical focused degree programmes, like physiotherapy.
 As such, unlike many traditional universities, LUNEX has prioritised on-campus modular (block) teaching approaches.
 Each (intensive) module consists of two to four weeks of teaching based on the number of credits, with a revision period of about two weeks before examination.
+The modules may be entirely theoretical modules (for example research methods and the basic sciences courses), or a combination of both theoretical and practical content in the applied physiotherapy modules.
 For the physiotherapy degree there are two student intakes each year, in April and in October, with new students commencing their degree in the midst of the crisis in April 2020.
-This resulted in an online induction week, and introduction to the program and staff done remotely for these new students.
+April marks the beginning of the summer semester, and October the winter semester.
+In 2020, this resulted in an online induction week, and the introduction to the programme and staff were done remotely for these new students.

 Challenge 1: Response to country-wide and global shutdown